Join me!

 Bring in the warm tones of fall with this cheery sunflower turmeric soap recipe.
 Made with sunflower oil for ultimate moisture and turmeric for colour, both the ingredients also contain amazing health benefits for the skin.
 Join me in making a soap to celebrate the season!

 This sunflower turmeric soap just gives me all the cozy feelings.
-Sunflowers begin their blooming season mid-summer with the cheery stalks lasting into the beginning of fall.
+Sunflowers begin their blooming season mid-summer, with the cheery stalks lasting into the beginning of fall.
 I always picture their heads at country fairs, with many local gardeners trying to grow the biggest sunflower out of their neighbours.

 Of course, it was about time I made a soap that featured this beautiful flower.
 While I sometimes use sunflower oil in my other recipes, this soap lets it take center stage.
 It’s a powerful ingredient chalked with tons of benefits for soapmaking.

-To make the recipe even more moisturizing, I added in some rice bran oil and cocoa butter, along with my usual blend of oils.
+To make the recipe even more moisturizing, I added some rice bran oil and cocoa butter, along with my usual blend of oils.

 And of course, to get that extra pop of cheer we associate with the sunflower, I added in some trusty turmeric for colour and litsea essential oil for fragrance.

 Talk about a killer combo!
+Here’s what we’ll be covering today…

 how to make sunflower soap